akaalias/dangerzone-writing-plugin/README.md

 Again, let me be clear: If you stop for more than 5 seconds, your writing in this note will be deleted.

+^ I usually create an empty one, but that's not necessary
 ## How to start as a beginner

 If you've never used this type of writing before, I highly recommend starting with the defaults and an empty note to get a feeling for it.